 This great AvoDerm dog food contains as one of its mains ingredients omega-rich Californian avocados which have a boatload of great benefits ranging from softer skin to being a natural source of vitamins and antioxidants for a healthier immune system.
 This kibble does not contain corn, wheat, or artificial colorings.
 It is a highly digestible formula perfect for preventing digestive problems in dogs.

 With such great ingredients, AvoDerm Natural Dog Food provides your dog all the energy and health boost to be happy and perform any activity in the most performing way possible.
 Avocado and avocado oil both help your dog to be protected from the inside out as it creates a great immune system reinforcement.

 5. Taste of the Wild Grain-Free High-Protein Kibble

 — Best Grain-Free Dog Food for Athletic Dogs

 This renowned kibble contains roasted bison as its first and main ingredient which provides your dog with enough proteins to develop lean, strong muscles.
 This formula made of real meat gives an optimal amino acid profile providing energy to recover and feel good after any training session.
-This all-natural dog food is complemented with fruits, vegetables and superfood that work as natural antioxidants; providing your dog vitamins, minerals and a fatty acid blend for its skin, coat, and cognitive functions.
+This all-natural dog food is complemented with fruits, vegetables, and superfoods that work as natural antioxidants; providing your dog vitamins, minerals and a fatty acid blend for its skin, coat, and cognitive functions.

 Taste of the Wild High Protein Dog Food contains trusted and sustainable ingredients from around the world and it is made of no grain, corn, wheat or any other filler; it doesn’t contain artificial flavors, colors or preservatives.
-It is an all-American dog food, a family owned business, and is trusted since it is formulated with the scientifically-advanced food safety protocols.
+It is an all-American dog food, a family-owned business, and is trusted since it is formulated with the scientifically-advanced food safety protocols.